 By TERRY WALLACE

-At least eight migrants were found dead in the Rio Grande after dozens attempted a hazardous crossing near Eagle Pass, Texas, officials said Friday.
+At least nine migrants were found dead in the Rio Grande after dozens of people attempted a hazardous crossing near Eagle Pass, Texas, officials said.

 The agency said U.S. crews rescued 37 others from the river and detained 16 more, while Mexican officials took 39 migrants into custody.
-Officials on both sides of the border continue searching for any possible victims, the CBP said.
+Officials on both sides of the border continue searching for victims, the border agency said.

-CPD did not say what country or countries the migrants were from and did not provide any additional information on the rescue or search.
+CBP did not say what country or countries the migrants were from and did not provide any additional information on rescue and search operations.
 Local agencies in Texas that were involved did not immediately respond to requests for additional information.